 Well, if you want a fun way to stay motivated and potentially make $20 to $100 or so by winning a few challenges, this app is worth using.

 But, if you want to make hundreds or thousands of dollars per month and quit your day job, StepBet isn’t for you.

 This app is a fun side hustle, not a serious earner.

-Both companies let you deliver food as a bike courier, so you can make around $10 to $20+ per hour while biking around your city and getting some exercise!
+Both companies let you deliver food as a bike courier, so you can make extra money while biking around your city and getting some exercise!